-How My Practice Holistically Address the Impacts of Sexual Violence
+How My Practice Holistically Addresses the Impacts of Sexual Violence

 Currently, I’ve focused on more body-centered practices that help clients begin to feel safe in their bodies again as well as tapping into their body’s innate wisdom and ability to heal from trauma.
 I utilize Somatic Experiencing to treat trauma, along with Brain Spotting (with David Grand) and a body-centered expressive arts approach called SomaSoul (with Dan Leven).

 The initial stages of working with survivors however, is always to establish a sense of safety and trust in our relationship; without this, the client can do no significant work.
 Our mutual alliance can then become a touchstone for the client when beginning to address the deeper under-pinnings of their experience and pave the way for deep healing and integration to take place.
 I encourage clients to go at the pace they feel comfortable going while providing them with concrete grounding, self-soothing and self-regulation tools that help them manage some of the overwhelm and intensity that emerges on the healing journey.

 I also offer Therapeutic Touch and Table Work designed to support somatic resilience and regulation.
 Touch and table work is especially helpful for clients who have experienced developmental trauma.
 Since early developmental trauma is mostly pre-verbal and involves implicit memory (memory that is not connected to a specific event, also known as body memory), skilled and appropriate use of touch can be an essential part of the healing process.